 You can select off-the-shelf template portfolios, called pies, that span a wide gamut of investment styles.
 Whether you are conservative, aggressive, want exposure to a certain industry or sector, or simply prefer to add your own favorite stock to an existing “pie”, you can customize portfolio constructions easily.

-Where M1 Finance loses points compared to some leading robo-advisors is by not providing tax-loss harvesting services, though most brokers don’t offer this service, so as a hybrid broker/robo-advisor service it’s not entirely a surprise.
+Where M1 Finance loses points compared to some leading robo-advisors is by not providing tax-loss harvesting services.
+Keep in mind that most brokers don’t offer this service either.

 The bottom line is if you want the benefits of ongoing investment management associated with robo-advisors but also want the customization of picking your own stocks like you get with a traditional broker then M1 Finance is well worth checking out.